chocolatedesue/vits_web_demo/README.md

 ### limitation
 1. unsupported to adjust infer params at running time.
 It is fixed on model export stage
+2. only  test  on japanese_cleaners and japanese_cleaners2 in config.json with  [raw vits](https://github.com/jaywalnut310/vits)

 ### Reference
 1. [vits_export_discussion](https://github.com/MasayaKawamura/MB-iSTFT-VITS/issues/8)